DDM-Lab/janus/administration.md

 When someone leaves the group and we wish remove their ability to login to Janus we normally disable their account, and archive the home directory in case we need to consult it in the future.
-Here are the steps for a user names `frodo`.
+Here are the steps for a user named `frodo`.

 **Step one**: disable the account.